QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ```{index} single: cloud computing; google colab
 ```

-An excellent example of the portability of python in a cloud computing environment is the [Google Colab](https://colab.research.google.com/).
+An excellent example of the portability of python in a cloud computing environment is [Google Colab](https://colab.research.google.com/).
 It hosts the Jupyter notebook on cloud servers with no pre-configuration necessary to run Python code using cloud servers.

 There are also commercial applications of cloud computing using Python: